margs163/NAIZAAI/README.md

 ## 🏆 Hackathon Achievement

-NaizaAI was developed as part of [Hackathon Name] with the goal of revolutionizing content creation for the digital age.
+NaizaAI was developed as part of SkillSet with the goal of revolutionizing content creation for the digital age.
 Our team successfully delivered a working prototype that addresses real-world challenges faced by content creators and businesses.

 ## 👥 Team